Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank anonymous reviewers for their constructive comments.
-Kun Wu owes thanks to Dr. Seung Won Min and Prof. Guohao Dai for initiating this collaboration, precious advice on GNNs and this project.
+This work was partially supported by a grant from HPE, a gift from AMD/Xilinx, and equipment gifts from AMD/Xilinx and NVIDIA.
+The authors thank anonymous reviewers for their constructive comments.
+Kun owes thanks to Dr. Seung Won Min and Prof. Guohao Dai for initiating this collaboration and precious advice on this project.
+The authors thank Prof. Deming Chen, Dr. Penporn Koanantakool, Dr. Dejan Milojicic, and Prof. Vikram Adve for hosting meetings and seminars where many constructive feedbacks were given.